 We're back on the original path.
 Good thing we're not body builders: we'd never get through.

-Anyway, Bent found nothing that was not African, and neither has anyone else since.
-It's been a major disappointment to some visitors.
+Anyway, Bent found nothing that was not African, and neither has anyone else since, except for some Chinese pottery and some Arabian coins.
+It's been a major disappointment for some visitors.
 Bent, for one, hoped to find some part of the site "free from kaffir desecration."
 No luck.
 (Garlake, 67).

 Perhaps it's time for a summary of the site's history as understood today.
 Here's a summary based mostly on Innocent Pikirayi's "Great Zimbabwe in Historical Archaeology," published in Historical Archaeology, 2013, pp. 26-37.